scottyhq/blog/articles/ROI_PAC_ON_MAC.md

 ## TerraSAR-X & Tandem-X
 Details on the [German Space Agency Website](http://www.dlr.de/dlr/en/desktopdefault.aspx/tabid-10377/565_read-436/#gallery/350).
 Data can be searched and ordered [here](https://centaurus.caf.dlr.de:8443).
 Lots of processing notes are on the ROI_PAC wiki [TSX Page](http://www.roipac.org/TSX).You need scripts to pre-process TSX data before it is ingested into the ROI_PAC processing chain.
 Instructions follow:

-On the ROI_PAC wiki you can get a file called sar-0.4.tar.gz [here](http://www.roipac.org/ContribSoftware), which includes C++ parses for several satellites.
-Alternatively, [tsx_parser.tar.gz](link) contains Python code that is a bit easier to use, which you install in the following way:
+On the ROI_PAC wiki you can get a file called `sar-0.4.tar.gz` [here](http://www.roipac.org/ContribSoftware), which includes C++ parses for several satellites.
+Alternatively, [tsx_parser](https://github.com/scottyhq/insar_scripts/tree/master/TSX) contains Python code that is a bit easier to use, which you install in the following way:

 ```
 tar -xzvf tsx_parser.tar.gz